hzeller/timg/README.md

 # Sometimes, it is necessary to manually crop a few pixels from an
 # uneven border before the auto-crop finds uniform color all-around to remove.
-# For example with --autocrop=7 we'd remove first seven pixels around an image,
+# For example with --auto-crop=7 we'd remove first seven pixels around an image,
 # then do the regular auto-cropping.
 #
-# The following example loads an image from a URL; --autocrop does not work with
+# The following example loads an image from a URL; --auto-crop does not work with
 # that, so we have to get the content manually, e.g. with wget.
 Piping to
 # stdin works.
 #
 # For the following image, we need to remove 3 pixels all around before
 # auto-crop can take over removing the remaining whitespace successfully:
-wget -qO- https://imgs.xkcd.com/comics/a_better_idea.png | timg --autocrop=3 -
+wget -qO- https://imgs.xkcd.com/comics/a_better_idea.png | timg --auto-crop=3 -

 timg multi-resolution.ico   # See all the bitmaps in multi-resolution icons-file timg --frames=1 multi-resolution.ico  # See only the first bitmap in that file